-- Check to make sure the grade you have chosen is represented in the box, and isn’t something else entirely.
-Different grades will have a different look, each with their own characteristics.
+- Check to make sure the grade you have chosen is represented in the box and isn’t something else entirely.
+Different grades will have different looks, each with its own characteristics.

 - A high standard of finish has been applied.
 Too much and the wood will take on a plastic look.
 This also applies to the bottom of the joints, this prevents premature aging of the wood.